About this listing

 Tucumcari, in its wildest days, was named “Six Shooter Siding”; you will find many restaurants and famous Route 66 Icons and murals.
 Lowes is the one grocery store - go north on Exit 332 to light, turn left and Lowes is two blocks down on your right.
 Come back same way and stay on 209.

 The small town offers two museums - the Historical Museum and the Dinosaur Museum.
 Two lakes are within an hour's drive of the ranch; Ute Lake (45 minutes) and Conchas Lake (1 hour) offer boating and fishing.
 The Billy the Kid Museum in Fort Sumner is an hour's drive, and Palo Duro Canyon with the wonderfully entertaining Texas Play in the summer, is two hours away.

-It is usually very dry in this part of the State, but if we do get rain, the 2.5 miles of unimproved dirt-road may be passable only with a 4x4 vehicle.
+It is usually very dry in this part of the State, but if we do get rain, or snow in the winter, the 2.5 miles of unimproved dirt-road may be passable only with a 4x4 vehicle.
 If it looks like it has rained or may rain (not very often!), please call me before heading this way.

 Guests have access to walk/hike on the ranch.
 Please observe rules such as no smoking, and be aware of possibility of seeing rattlesnakes while out walking in the summer months - stay away from thick brush.

 Interaction with guests